srinith-samala/olist-ecommerce-analytics/README.md

 # E-Commerce Analytics (Olist Dataset)

-This project analyzes an e-commerce dataset from Olist (Brazil) using **MySQL** and **Power BI** to answer real business questions about revenue, customers, and products.
+This project analyzes an e-commerce dataset from Olist (Brazil) using **MySQL** to answer real business questions about revenue, customers, and products.

 The goal is to demonstrate **business-grade SQL analytics**, not just dashboards.